nbsdx/SimpleJSON/README.md

 Simple C++ JSON library

 ## About
 SimpleJSON is a lightweight JSON library for exporting data in JSON format from C++.
 By taking advantage of templates and operator overloading on the backend, you're able to create and work with JSON objects right away, just as you would expect from a language such as JavaScript.
-SimpleJSON is packaged as a single C++ Header file "json.hpp".
+SimpleJSON is a single C++ Header file, "json.hpp".
+Feel free to download this file on its own, and include it in your project.
+No other requirements!

+#### Platforms
+SimpleJSON should work on any platform; it's only requirement is a C++11 compatible compiler, as it make heavy use of the C++11 move semantics, and variadic templates.
+The tests are tailored for linux, but could be ported to any platform with python support and a C++11 compiler.

 ## API
 You can find the API [over here](API.md).
 For now it's just a Markdown file with C++ syntax highlighting, but it's better than nothing!